 (iii) Servers Closing Checklist

-The servers closing checklist will make sure that everything is set for the following day and the day servers won’t have too many tasks before they open the restaurant.
+The servers daily closing checklist will make sure that everything is set for the following day and the day servers won’t have too many tasks before they open the restaurant.
 Make sure that your servers tick off each item on the checklist as they go through it so they don’t miss anything.
 Also, leave a space where evening servers can add a note for those opening so that if there is any information they need to pass on, they are able to communicate it.

 Managing a bar is a part of your how to manage a restaurant question.
 Hence, if you have a bar, then you must have a checklist pertaining to the bar activities.
 The checklist should include, the total sales, the number of bottles taken out from the stock if any bottle was broken, the stock available for the next day.
-Since the internal theft in the bar is the most, the bar checklist should be so comprehensive that all misappropriation with the liquor bottles can be easily traced.
+Since the internal theft in the bar is the most, the bar daily management checklist should be so comprehensive that all misappropriation with the liquor bottles can be easily traced.
 A proper checklist will help you control liquor cost to a great extent.

-6. Marketing Checklist
+6. Marketing Checklist For Daily Restaurant Management

 Considering that marketing is a very integral part of the restaurant operations, that plays a major role in forging the future of your restaurant, you must create a checklist for the in-house marketing officials as well.
-These officials need to monitor what is being said about your restaurant on the social media.
+These officials need to monitor what is being said about your restaurant on social media.
 They must check the reviews your customers leave on these platforms and respond immediately.
 You must inform your officials to be grateful to the ones who praised your restaurant and apologize to the one who did not have such a good experience.
-Since making your presence felt on the social media pages is important, these officials must religiously post photos and videos of your restaurant ad the dishes.
+Since making your presence felt on the social media pages is important, these officials must religiously post photos and videos of your dishes and restaurant.
 They must also search online for new products, services, equipment or vendors.
 Your marketing officials must try and find new strategies that will help you be ahead of your competitors.
 For example, they can come up with ideas like, giving out samples of brand new menu items to create smiles and hear feedback, or to look for and read the advertisements in the local newspaper with the question: “Who can be collaborated with?”